j-otterbox/349-group-project/README.md

 You must verify your account before being able to login.

 ## Adding New Posts
-* Only registered users that are logged in can post new content.
+Only registered users that are logged in can post new content.
 * Login with email: jasonotter17@gmail.com
 * Password: Password1!
 * Click on ‘Create Post’
-* Fill out the post
+* Fill out the form
 * Click ‘Submit’
 * You will be redirected when your post is added

-## Adding Comment
+## Adding Comments
-Click on any post and you should see existing comments.
+* Click on any post and you should see existing comments.
-Type out your comment in the form and then click ‘Add Comment’ to publish a comment.
+* Type out your comment in the form and then click ‘Add Comment’ to publish a comment.